 1. Partnership Overview:

-CareerWise and COMPANY NAME wish to establish/continue a long-term and impactful partnershipThis MOU reflects the belief that flourishing partnerships are highly collaborative and are supported by a jointly-developed set of shared responsibilities and objectives that can evolve as the partnership grows over time.
+CareerWise and COMPANY NAME wish to establish/continue a long-term and impactful partnership.
+This MOU reflects the belief that flourishing partnerships are highly collaborative and are supported by a jointly-developed set of shared responsibilities and objectives that can evolve as the partnership grows over time.
 To that end, either COMPANY NAME or CareerWise may request to amend the MOU at any time to ensure continued transparency and common understanding of critical work streams and outcomes.
 This MOU pertains exclusively to COMPANY NAME’s participation in the 2018 apprenticeship cohort.
 COMPANY NAME’s participation in previous or future cohorts of apprentices are not intended to be governed by this document and require a separate MOU.

 1.1 Benefits for COMPANY NAME: